Aeroluna/LunaCoopMod/README.md

 ## Nova

+- Added P2 Advantage: Stuns enemies for 4 seconds when unloading.

+P2 was such a boring prestige.
+Stunning enemies at least grants a niche of dropping right on top of enemies and bursting them down.

 - Reworked Covert Banshee's Rocket Barrage ability.
   - Now does damage over time rather than instantly.
   - Fixed bug where missiles would not launch from weapons.